 CSOMA DE KŐRÖS, Alexander (Kőrösi Csoma Sándor).
-Kőrös, Haromszek, Transilvania (now Romania) (baptized?)
-4.4.1784 (or 1787/88?) — Darjeeling 11.4.1842.
+Kőrös, Kovászna, Transylvania (now Chiuruş, Covasna in Romania) 27.3.1784 — Darjeeling 11.4.1842.
 Hungarian Tibetologist, in Ladakh and India 1822-42.
-Born of poor parents belonging to the military nobility known as Székely, parents András Csoma and Krisztina Getse (Ilona Göcz).
+Born of poor parents, András Csoma and Krisztina Getse (Ilona Göcz), belonging to the military nobility known as Székely.
+Birth year sometimes given as 1787 and 1788, but usually 1784; Háromszék (then larger unit of which Covasna was part) 4.4.1784 in some sources refers to his baptism (Le Calloch’ in RHR 1987, 357).
 In the age of 15 he was sent to the Nagy-Enyed (now Aiud) College of nobility, graduated therefrom in 1807 and became teacher at the college.
 He learned German, French, Latin, Greek, and Hebrew.
 In 1816-18 he studied with a scholarship for learning English at Göttingen, but also Arabic under Eichhorn.
-After further studies of Slavonian languages in Zagreb he started his great journey to the east on 30th October 1819 with intention of finding the roots of Hungarians in Central Asia or Tibet.
+After further studies of Slavonian languages in Zagreb he began his great journey to the east on 30th October 1819 with the intention of finding roots of Hungarians in Central Asia or Tibet.